toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [ascii-matrix](https://gitlab.com/christosangel/ascii-matrix) - This script written in the C language, will render the matrix effect in the terminal, while rendering ASCII art loaded from a txt file, at the center of the terminal window.
 * [ascii-movie](https://github.com/gabe565/ascii-movie) - Allows to play the ASCII art Star War movie locally or it can open a connection to play it over SSH or telnet.
 * [asciicquarium](http://www.robobunny.com/projects/asciiquarium/html/) - Enjoy the mysteries of the sea from the safety of your own terminal!
+* [bb](https://github.com/stroucki/bb) - The portable BB demo of AAlib, with fixes for vax etc.
 * [Binary Clock](https://github.com/tom-on-the-internet/binary-clock) - Displays a clock where numbers are represented with blue and gray dots with binary encoding.
 * [cbonsai](https://gitlab.com/jallbrit/cbonsai) - A bonsai tree generator, written in C using ncurses.
 It intelligently creates, colors, and positions a bonsai tree.
 * [ccube](https://github.com/hamza512b/ccube) - Rotating 3d cube in terminal; written in C.